SaveWise

 User Flow

-I created user flows for primary tasks in SaveWise platform.
+I mapped out user flows for the main tasks in SaveWise.

 Site Map

-With the user research and user pain points in mind, I came up with a structure for SaveWise platform.
+With the user research and user pain points in mind, I came up with a structure for SaveWise.

 - Design -